 High-risk activities like scuba diving, rafting, elephant treks and climbing are all fun, but you must ensure your policy covers them.
 If it doesn’t, buy separate insurance.
 Some pre-existing conditions might not be covered so you may want to pay an extra premium for peace of mind.

-Find the right Thailand travel insurance policy for your needs
+Find a travel insurance policy for your Thailand trip!

 With the right policy, you can relax and enjoy all your Thai adventure has to offer, secure in the knowledge that should the unexpected happen, you’re covered.
 At iSelect, we’ll help you to compare policies and help you find the right travel insurance for your needs.